joshglenn/react-native-wiki/Roadmap.md

     * Xcode, for example, lets you create a new app with stack or tab navigation via UI.
 It should be easy to do this in React Native too.
 * A better "create-react-native-app" workflow.
 Owners: [Adam Perry](https://github.com/dikaiosune), [martinkonicek](https://twitter.com/martinkonicek).
 ETA: March
     * The goal is to make it simpler to set up new applications.
 It should be possible to create a new React Native app without first installing Xcode or Android Studio.
+* A new React Native tutorial.
+Owner: [Hector Ramos](https://twitter.com/hectorramos?lang=en).
+ETA: April
+    * Currently there is a tutorial but it is doing double duty as reference material because it doesn't really read linearly.
+The idea of this new tutorial is to take you through building a reasonable sample app.

 Thanks to all the individuals and companies helping out with the projects on this roadmap!